 Email Marketing Effectiveness

-42. Email marketing can get you an ROI of as high as $44 for every dollar that you spend on it.
+43. Email marketing can get you an ROI of as high as $44 for every dollar that you spend on it, or an average of $42.

 If that is not enough reason to start investing in email marketing, then nothing else is.
 So, if you haven’t yet tried email marketing, it’s time that you start doing so right now.